Kordian Józef Zamorski: World War II

-During the 1939 Campaign, he was evacuated to Romania and interned by Romanian authorities at the camp Baeile Herculane.
+During the 1939 Campaign, he was evacuated to Romania and interned by Romanian authorities at the camp Băile Herculane.
 After escaping from the camp, Zamorski went to Turkey and then to Palestine (November 1940).
 He was appointed chief of Reserve Unit of the Polish Independent Carpathian Rifle Brigade, and retired from active service in 1941.
 After the war, Zamorski settled in London.

 On 11 November 1966, Polish president-in-exile, August Zaleski, promoted Kordian Zamorski to the rank of Divisional general.

 Legacy

 When Kordian Zamorski was chief of the Polish State Police (1935–39), critics often referred to him by the play-on-words, "Zamordian"—a conflation of the first two syllables of his surname, "Zamorski", with the second, final syllable of his given name, "Kordian."
 This whimsical alternative name for Zamorski played on the Polish colloquialism, "zamordyzm"—itself formed from "za" ("by") and "morda" ("muzzle")—which means "muzzling of dissent".
 Thus, to his critics, Zamorski was "Muzzler of Dissent".